 Free alcohol is a big draw in any context.
 But free booze, in addition to an opportunity to get a behind-the-scenes look at how some of the world’s most popular beers are made?
 That’s hard to turn down.

-The Budweiser/Anheuser-Busch Brewery tour in St. Louis is entirely free.
-Here’s the inside scoop about the tour.
+The Anheuser-Busch / Budweiser Brewery tour in St. Louis is entirely free for those who want the basic tour of the grounds.
+Here’s the inside scoop about the Budweiser tour.

-TripAdvisor recently named the St. Louis Budweiser tour the #1-ranked brewery tour in the country.
-Tours generally run every 30 minutes from 10 am to 4 pm Monday through Saturday and 11:30 am through 4 pm on Sundays.
-During the spring and summer, tour hours are extended, so check budweisertours.com for the latest info.
+TripAdvisor recently named the St. Louis Budweiser Brewery tour the #1-ranked brewery tour in the country.
+Tours generally run every 30 minutes from 10 am to 5 pm.
+During the spring and summer, tour hours are extended, and during winter, the last tour starts at 4:30 pm.

 The tour is easily accessible by public transportation.
 I took a bus from downtown that stopped right in front of the Budweiser complex, which is enormous – they even have their own credit union on the grounds.
 The complex features plenty of signs directing visitors to the tour site, about a 10-minute walk from the bus stop.

 Our tour group consisted of about 30 people, along with a guide whose disheveled hair made it look like he just rolled out of bed.
-I’m hardly a conservative individual, but I have to say I was surprised at the guide’s appearance.
+But that was cool – people who want to learn about beer generally aren’t going to be bothered by a sloppy haircut.

 The Budweiser tour “lounge” area